gmlewis/godot-liverpool-rummy/PRIVACY-POLICY.md

 ## Consent

-By using Multiplayer Liverpool Rummy, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.
+By using Multiplayer Moonridge Rummy, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.
 If you do not agree with this Privacy Policy, please do not use the app.